 - Today we have more than 100+ clients in costing, 500+ valuation assignments, 7 matters of IBC

 A few words before winding up…

-What’s more important than acquiring credentials is how do you put to use it effectively.
-It is all about creating a win-win situation; the moment it will slightly weigh be on one side, the equilibrium will shift.
+What’s more important than acquiring credentials is how you put them to use effectively.
+It is all about creating a win-win situation; the moment it will slightly weighs on one side, the equilibrium will shift.

-In the days to come, freelancer jobs will be looked upon as a flexible source to get the expertise at optimized cost without commitments.
+In the days to come, freelancer jobs will be looked upon as a flexible source to get expertise at an optimized cost without commitments.

 The next generation has to look for future avenues, technological developments, changing business models, changes in consumption patterns of goods & services, and behavioral patterns in order to make good decisions.